Online counseling: New technological applications in online counseling

 Online counseling has evolved with the newer developments of technology and therapeutic programs.
 There are now apps and programs being developed to make the complex processes of therapy and planning manageable for the patient through their smartphone.
 This makes certain resources more readily available to the patient in the form of self-monitoring, self-improvement courses, treatment and care management, and data collection of personal trends and symptoms.

 "MyCompass" is a specific self-help program that many online counselors use for their patients.
-This tool help track factors associated with treatment plans including mood, personally log data, and diary entries.
-These collections allows the program to examine and present the individual and their practitioner how different factors influence and impact one another.
+This tool helps track factors associated with treatment plans including, mood, personal log data, and diary entries.
+These collections allow the program to examine therapeutic factors and present the individual and their practitioner with how these different factors influence and impact one another.

 Online counseling and COVID-19

 Online counseling increased dramatically in 2020 during the COVID-19 pandemic as many countries issued lockdowns to control the spread of the virus.
 Consequently, mental health professionals were unable to meet with their clients in person, so continued treatment online.
 In addition to this transition, the pandemic and associated quarantine caused many people to become anxious and depressed, which resulted in an increased demand for mental health services.
 Because online counseling became so prominent during this time, the overall use of online counseling increased even as social distancing eased.